 - North American Standard Cargo Tank/Other Bulk Packagings Inspection

 - North American Standard Level V Passenger Carrier Vehicle (Motorcoach) Inspection

 - North American Standard Out-of-Service Criteria Exam

 All of the inspection categories are timed events and the compilation of scores for these categories result in a Grand Champion.
 In addition to a Grand Champion, awards are given for first, second and third place for selected inspection events.
 Also, an award is given to each inspector who scores the most points representing each of the three participating countries: Canada, the United States and Mexico.
 And a special award, the John Youngblood Award of Excellence, is an honor NAIC contestants bestow upon a fellow NAIC inspector who exemplifies the high standards and unwavering dedication to the profession.

 NAIC, formerly known as the “Challenge” series competition, is held in conjunction with the American Trucking Associations’ (ATA) National Truck and Step Van Driving Championship.
 NAIC participants represent the United States, Canada and Mexico.
-NAIC was created to recognize inspectors and officers – the backbone of the commercial vehicle safety program in North America – and to promote uniformity of inspections through education.
+NAIC was created to recognize inspectors and officers – the backbone of the commercial vehicle safety program in North America – and to promote uniformity of inspections through training and education.